zicotjia/Zeggle/README.md

 LevelEditorView shows the level editor similar to PS2.
 It communicates with the level and view-model to signal changes in the level or saving of level into storage, it also tells the level if there is a change in the game mode to be played.
 The levelEditor allow the user to pick what object to put into the level and also the size of the objects.

 LevelPickerScene shows the list of level in the game.
 It communicates with the LevelListViewModel to get the levels stored in the game.
-Clicking on any of the level preview will load the levelEditor for that level
+Clicking on any of the level preview will load the levelEditor for that level.
+The first 3 levels are sample level and the 4th level is a test level.

 ### GameLoop
 GameLoop handle the logic of the game as it is being run, the level interact with the game loop to update its states as the game goes on.
 It also hold the state of the game such as whether it is in the middle of gameplay, is it in level picker or level designer to tell the renderer what to render.

+### Performance
+A sample level with 64 pegs is in the game.
+No noticeable performance issue even when sound is being played in an iPad 8 Another sample level with around 52 pegs with 12 zombie pegs had no noticeable performance issue when played in an iPad 8

 ## Rules of the Game
 There are currently 4 Game Modes that is selectable .
 They are selectable in the level designer